 Patient Safety Fellowship (June-July)

-Fellows from interdisciplinary healthcare-related fields learn methods to continually improve healthcare safety, efficiency, and quality.
+The Patient Safety Fellowship prepares recent and current interdisciplinary healthcare-related field, graduate students to apply emerging methods and strategies in implementation science, team-based problem-solving, and continuous quality improvement for healthcare settings.
 At the core of the Fellowship is Perfecting Patient CareSM (PPC), PRHI's flagship process improvement methodology based on Lean manufacturing principles.
-During weekly, four-hour sessions, Fellows are exposed to core literature and key PPC principles and tools.
-They also have the opportunity to listen to and learn from local healthcare Fine Award champions who are actively engaged in applying quality improvement tools to advance patient care.
-Fellows will apply the PPC methodology in "real time" at a local healthcare facility represented by that year's Fine Award winners.
+During weekly, three-hour sessions, Fellows are exposed to core literature and key PPC principles and tools.
+They also have the opportunity to listen to and learn from local healthcare champions who are actively engaged in applying quality improvement tools to advance patient care.

 The Jonas Salk Health Activist Fellowship is an incubator for emerging health activists who want to move from making noise to identifying strategies and tactics for sustainable change.
-During the 9-week program, the Fellows will form action groups, develop skills to shape winning strategies, and prepare to advocate effectively around the health issue about which they are passionate.
-In addition to learning how to change policies, practices, and perspectives, the Fellows will also take action during the Fellowship and have the opportunity to pitch their idea at the Health Activist Expo.
-Whether you’re currently working and passionate about a health issue or have yet to begin and want to learn, this fellowship is for you.
+During the program, the Fellows form action groups, develop skills to shape winning strategies, and prepare to advocate effectively around the health issue about which they are passionate.